-# Migrate database. python -m shuup_workbench migrate # Import some basic data. python -m shuup_workbench shuup_populate_mock --with-superuser=admin # Run the Django development server (on port 8000 by default). python -m shuup_workbench runserver
+# Migrate database. python -m shuup_workbench migrate # Import some basic data. python -m shuup_workbench shuup_init # Create superuser so you can login admin panel python -m shuup_workbench createsuperuser # Run the Django development server (on port 8000 by default). python -m shuup_workbench runserver

 Node.js packages.
 These resources are compiled automatically by

 setup.py when installing Shuup with pip, but if you make changes to

 have to be rebuilt.

 The command also accepts couple arguments, see its help for more details:

 Make sure your running rather new version from Node and non LTS version is recommended for advanced users only.

 py.test -v --nomigrations shuup_tests # Or with coverage py.test -vvv --nomigrations --cov shuup --cov-report html shuup_tests